goauthentik/authentik/website/docs/sources/saml/index.md

 </md:EntityDescriptor>
 ```

-## Property Mappings
+## SAML source property mappings

 See the [overview](../property-mappings/index.md) for information on how property mappings work.

 ### Expression data

-The following variables are available to SAML Source Property Mappings:
+The following variables are available to SAML source property mappings:

--   `root`: An XML `ETree` object containing data from the Source.
+-   `root`: An XML `ETree` object containing data from the source.
 -   `name_id`: An XML `Element` object identifying the user.